-Most recently, Mestizo took first prize in Italy’s prestigious competition, il Premio Nazionale delle Arti in Messina, Sicilia and will return to Sicily for a concert tour in May 2020.
-Mestizo has performed concerts in the 62nd ed. of Spoleto Festival dei Due Mondi, 2019 Spinacorona Festival in Napoli, LeAltreNote Valtellina Festival in Northern Italy, SetteNoveCento Festival in Rovereto, the International SaxArts Festival in Emilia-Romagna as well as the cities of Rome, Bologna, Cremona, San Marino, Messina, Trento, and Imola.
+Most recently, Mestizo took first prize in Italy’s prestigious competition, il Premio Nazionale delle Arti in Messina, Sicilia and will return to Sicily for a concert tour.
+Mestizo has performed concerts in the 62nd ed. of Spoleto Festival dei Due Mondi, 2019 Spinacorona Festival in Napoli, LeAltreNote Valtellina Festival in Northern Italy, SetteNoveCento Festival in Rovereto, the International SaxArts Festival in Emilia-Romagna as well as the cities of Rome, Bologna, Cremona, San Marino, Florence, Messina, Trento, and Imola.
+They made their first international tour debut in Cyprus 2019 performing concerts as well as teaching several chamber music masterclasses including the European University of Cyprus.
 As soloists, Mestizo played the European premiere of David Maslanka's Concerto for Saxophone Quartet and Wind Ensemble under the baton of Maestro Lorenzo Passerini.
 Mestizo also holds the special prize for best saxophone quartet and second prize in the chamber music division of the 43rd ed.
 Concorso di Esecuzione Musicale "Francesco Cilea", first prize in the 11th Concorso Nazionale di esecuzione musicale “Citta di Piove di Sacco”, and was a finalist in the 16th Concorso Internazionale “Luigi Zanuccoli”.
 As a chamber group, Mestizo has performed in masterclasses and projects with renowned saxophonists Marco Albonetti, Arno Bornkamp,Phillipe Geiss, Russell Peterson, Derek Brown, and pianist Alberto Miodini.

 Meet the Members!